8 Apps to Identify Fonts

 The font type you choose needs to be aligned with the brand's visual identity, and match the rest of the graphic elements.
 Pay attention if the font is easy-to-read, and also select a font color that has good contrast with the background color.

-Considered one of the best apps to identify fonts, the What Font Is website allows you to quickly identify fonts by just uploading an image.
+The What Font Is website allows you to quickly identify fonts by just uploading an image.
 Empowered with an artificial intelligence font finder, it counts with a catalog of more than 820,000 fonts, free or commercial.
-Besides, it’s able to identify over 60 fonts in the same image.
+Besides, it's able to identify over 60 fonts in the same image.

 Did you like the font used in a banner, social media cover, or flier, and want to use the same font or a similar one?
 With the What The Font website, it's possible to know which font was applied to an image in just a few seconds.